-3. Security Considerations

-The URLs defined here provide an addressing or referencing mechanism.
+3. Security Considerations The URLs defined here provide an addressing or referencing mechanism.
 The values of these URLs disclose no more about the originators environment than the corresponding Message-ID and Content-ID values.
 Where concern exists about such disclosures the originator of a message using mid and cid URLs must take precautions to insure that confidential information is not disclosed.
 Those precautions should already be in place to handle existing mail use of the Message-ID and Content-ID.

-- 4. References

-- [822] Crocker, D., "Standard for the Format of ARPA Internet Text Messages," August 1982, University of Delaware, STD 11, RFC 822.

-- [MIME] N. Borenstein, N. Freed, "MIME (Multipurpose Internet Mail Extensions) Part One: Mechanisms for Specifying and Describing the Format of Internet Message Bodies," September 1993, RFC 1521.

-- [URL] Berners-Lee, T., Masinter, L., and McCahill, M., "Uniform Resource Locators (URL)," December 1994.

-- [MULREL] E. Levinson, "The MIME Multipart/Related Content-type," December 1995, RFC 1874.

-Levinson

-Standards Track

-[Page 4]

-5. Acknowledgments

-The original concept of "mid" and "cid" URLs were part of the Tim Berners-Lee's original vision of the World Wide Web.
+4. References - [822] Crocker, D., "Standard for the Format of ARPA Internet Text Messages", August 1982, STD 11, RFC 822, August 1982. - [MIME] Borenstein, N., and N. Freed, "Multipurpose Internet Mail Extensions (MIME) Part One: Format of Internet Message Bodies", RFC 2045, November 1996. - [URL] Berners-Lee, T., Masinter, L., and M. McCahill, "Uniform Resource Locators (URL)", RFC 1738, December 1994. - [MULREL] Levinson, E., "The MIME Multipart/Related Content-type", RFC 2387, August 1998.
+5. Acknowledgments The original concept of "mid" and "cid" URLs were part of the Tim Berners-Lee's original vision of the World Wide Web.
 The ideas and design have benefited greatly by discussions with Harald Alvestrand, Dan Connolly, Roy Fielding, Larry Masinter, Jacob Palme, and others in the MHTML working group.

-6. Author's Address

-Edward Levinson 47 Clive Street Metuchen, NJ 08840-1060 USA +1 908 549 3716 <XIson@cnj.digex.net>

-Standards Track

-[Page 5]
+6. Author's Address Edward Levinson 47 Clive Street Metuchen, NJ 08840-1060 USA Phone: +1 908 549 3716 EMail: XIson@cnj.digex.net 7.
+Full Copyright Statement Copyright (C) The Internet Society (1998).
+All Rights Reserved.
+This document and translations of it may be copied and furnished to others, and derivative works that comment on or otherwise explain it or assist in its implementation may be prepared, copied, published and distributed, in whole or in part, without restriction of any kind, provided that the above copyright notice and this paragraph are included on all such copies and derivative works.
+However, this document itself may not be modified in any way, such as by removing the copyright notice or references to the Internet Society or other Internet organizations, except as needed for the purpose of developing Internet standards in which case the procedures for copyrights defined in the Internet Standards process must be followed, or as required to translate it into languages other than English.
+The limited permissions granted above are perpetual and will not be revoked by the Internet Society or its successors or assigns.
+This document and the information contained herein is provided on an "AS IS" basis and THE INTERNET SOCIETY AND THE INTERNET ENGINEERING TASK FORCE DISCLAIMS ALL WARRANTIES, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO ANY WARRANTY THAT THE USE OF THE INFORMATION HEREIN WILL NOT INFRINGE ANY RIGHTS OR ANY IMPLIED WARRANTIES OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE.
+Levinson Standards Track [Page 6]